 In order to report via the Whistle Blower channel, please use one of the following alternatives:

-• Send a letter to the address “Tele2 Whistleblower, Att.
-EVP Corporate Affairs, Box 62, SE-164 94 Kista, Sweden
+• Send a letter to the address “Tele2 Whistleblower, EVP Corporate Affairs, Torshamnsgatan 17, SE-164 40 Kista, Sweden”.
+The letter will be forwarded to the Chairperson of the Tele2 Audit Committee

 Quiz